benvonh/benvonh/README.md

 ## My interests...

-- 💻 Programming in C/C++ (Python is ok for R&D I guess)
+- 💻 Programming in C/C++ (Python if I'm feeling lazy)

 - 🧠 Machine learning & neural networks

-- 🖥️ Linux ricing (NixOS power user)
+- 🖥️ Linux ricing (NixOS btw)

-- ✈️ Travelling abroad such as to Japan and Germany
+- ✈️ Travelling abroad if I have money

 I am also developing a collection of minimal C++ robotics libraries for easy integration with smaller-sized projects.
 Check them out here (TODO) if you would like.